Setting Achievable New Years Resolutions

-By popular demand we are reprinting an edited version of our New Years Resolution blog.
+By popular demand we are reprinting an edited version of our New Years Resolutions blog.
 We hope you enjoy it.

 This is the time of year where many people create their list of New Years Resolutions.
-Yet, how many of your resolutions in 2014 did you achieve?
-Studies have shown that the average person abandons his or her resolutions within 6 weeks.
+Yet, how many of your new years resolutions in 2017 did you achieve?
+Studies have shown that the average person abandons his or her new years resolutions within 6 weeks.

-Setting new years resolutions can be fun, and you will greatly improve your chances of actually accomplishing them if you follow the steps outlined below.
+Setting new years resolutions will be fun.
+You will greatly improve your chances of actually accomplishing your new years resolutions if you follow the steps outlined below.

 1. Decide first what your most desirable destinations will be for you throughout the year.
 Include places you want to reach in your career, in your personal life and/or in your family life.

-For example, you might want to become a more successful and productive leader, you might want to improve your tennis game, or you might want to improve your bonds and relationship with your spouse and/or children, or you might want to improve the value and livability of your home.
+For example, you might want to become a more successful and productive leader, you might want to improve your tennis game, or you might want to improve your bonds and relationship with your spouse and/or children, or you might want to get the best career for you.